China property giant Country Garden warns of up to $7.6bn loss

 Last month, Evergrande, which was once China's biggest real estate firm, revealed that in 2021 and 2022 it lost a combined $81.1bn.

-The firm, which defaulted on its debts in late-2021, reported its long overdue earnings to investors.
+It came as the firm, which defaulted on its debts in late-2021, reported its long overdue earnings to investors.

 Evergrande has been struggling with an estimated $300bn of debts.